kilday-human/foxglove-av-onboarding-demo/README.md

 ---

-Project originally developed for a Foxglove Customer Success Engineer interview, now generalized as an AV onboarding demo.
+Project originally developed for a Foxglove Solutions Engineer interview, now generalized as an AV onboarding demo.